krishnachaitanya0107/voice-dictionary/README.md

   ( by saying good morning , good evening etc according to the time )

 # Tech / Frameworks used
-- python
+- Python
-- json file which contains data required for the dictionary
+- Json file which contains data required for the dictionary
-- python libraries like pyttsx3 , datetime , difflib and json
+- Python libraries like pyttsx3 , datetime , difflib and json

 # Credits
 I would like to thank Mr Ardit sulce for inspiring me to make this project .